No Money Down vs Sign and Drive: What’s the Difference?

 Picture this: You’re a proud, longtime, pre-owned car buyer.
 You love the idea of purchasing and owning a car, driving it into the ground without any restrictions and calling it your own.
 However, the allure of driving a brand new, state-of-the-art model straight off the lot has always been enticing, and it’s never been more tempting than it is now, with auto manufacturers rolling out deals left and right.

-So, you do some research on cars you like, the must-have features you want included, and what you want your monthly budget to be around.
+So, you do some research on cars you like, the must-have features you want to be included, and what you want your monthly budget to be around.
 You lock in on that luxury SUV you’ve had your eye on for a while, but always seemed unattainable.
-The excitement of driving off from the dealership in your new ride is firmly planted in your brain and you delve deeper into some of the offers that are out there on your soon-to-be dream car.
-That’s when you see the two phrases at the start of each ad that has you stuck:
+The excitement of driving off from the dealership in your new ride is firmly planted in your brain and you delve deeper into some of the offers that are out there on your soon-to-be dream car turned reality.
+That’s when you see the two phrases that seem to start off each ad…

 No Money Down

-When leasing or financing a vehicle, your total lease cost is determined by a few factors: the total lease price of the car, your credit score, sales tax, assorted fees and how much you are willing to put toward the total purchase or lease price of the car.
+When leasing or financing a vehicle, your total lease cost is determined by a few factors: the total lease price of the car, your credit score, sales tax, assorted fees and how much you are willing to put toward the total purchase or lease price of the car, AKA, your down payment.

 Put more money down at signing towards the car and you’ll see a lower monthly payment.
 Put no money down, and you’ll see your monthly payments increase or stay the same.